maxfierrog/maxfierrog.github.io/content/music.md

 ### Lateralus
 <div>Tool</div>

+It is interesting to reflect on Tool.
+Their albums feel like massive discoveries, but for most people, burnout is almost inevitable.
+I think it is due to how corny they are.
+But the fact of the matter remains that they are fantastic works.
+My favorite aspects of this album are its rhythmics and how cohesive the instrumentals and lyrics are.

 {{< /album >}}

 {{< album src="https://i.scdn.co/image/ab67616d0000b2738d47f69b6e1b5e7202e49ea0" >}}
 ### Symphony No. 6
 <div>Tchaikovsky</div>

+Now here is a way to reliably get me to cry.
+If I were to describe this in a single word, I would say "disarming."
+This symphony suspends you in the air, shows you there is nothing around you, and lets you be with yourself.
+Remembering its history and its given name, _pathetic_, is completely disarming.
+Just disarming.

 {{< /album >}}

 {{< album src="https://i.scdn.co/image/ab67616d0000b2732a05b124cd97397315615e22" >}}
 ### Voluma
 <div>León Larregui</div>

+Playful, pretty, and feeling.
+León Larregui's range fits perfectly in calm instrumentals across (mostly) love songs.
+It very stylistically coherent as an album, such that if you can play one song, you can definitely play them all.
+It reminds me of that worry-free period when two people begin dating.
+I love the song _Birdie_.

 {{< /album >}}

 {{< album src="https://i.scdn.co/image/ab67616d0000b27352cd51946404b5ef1f923140" >}}
 ### Suite del Ángel
 <div>Piazzolla</div>

+It is generally difficult for me to consume tango.
+It feels almost morally disconnected from the modern world.
+But Astor Piazolla shows such human colors in this suite that its evocative capacity just takes ahold of you. _Oblivion_ has brass that reminds me of Miles Davis' slower side.
+My absolute favorite part is _Milonga del Ángel_.

 {{< /album >}}

 {{< album src="https://i.scdn.co/image/ab67616d00001e02e379b684061a1d2de65c9494" >}}
 ### Préludes, Book 1
 <div>Debussy (performed by Daniel Barenboim)</div>

+In the spectrum of music, I think of this book as closest to free-form poetry.
+Standing quite free of many compositional "formalisms," it first struck me as liberated, atomic, and elemental in the space of musical expression.
+Apart from being beautiful, it has helped me distill the beauty of other works by projecting them onto this book.

 {{< /album >}}

 {{< album src="https://i.scdn.co/image/ab67616d0000b2733d7b95838b533131d1db6292" >}}
 ### INTER SHIBUYA - LA MAFIA
 <div>Feid</div>

+This stuff is very close to my heart, and I could write a lot about it.
+I will restrain my remarks to say that I love its texture, intensity, and production.
+My relationship to the album is very experience-based, and it reminds me a lot of my friend Emilio.
+I think _CORONE_ and _PURRITO APA_ are my favorite tracks.

 {{< /album >}}